jeremyschulman/netbox-plugin-auth-saml2/README.md

 # Setup New URLs

 Unfortunately there is no way to dynamically change the ROOT_URLCONF.urlpatterns for Netbox; and this is by design.
-The only way is to make a copy of the existing netbox/urls.py file and add the following changes at the bottom of the file:
+The only way is to make a copy of the existing netbox/urls.py file and add the following changes at the bottom of the file.
+You can change (2) the "SSO" URL to be different based on your Okta app configuration.

 ```python
 # -----------------------------------------------------------------------------